Email: info@tecplix.com

 • A bogus social media profile made in someone’s name might harm their public reputation

-• Furthermore, any contact made by the perpetrator to the genuine account holder’s friends and family via this phoney account might render them exposed to cyber assaults such as phishing, financial scams, and so on, since they can be deceived into disclosing their information by the fraudster
+• Furthermore, any contact made by the perpetrator with the genuine account holder’s friends and family via this phony account might render them exposed to cyber assaults such as phishing, financial scams, and so on since they can be deceived into disclosing their information by the fraudster

 The Risks of Creating Fake Social Media Profiles: